corda/corda/docs/source/hello-world-flow.rst

 There are also a few more annotations, on the ``FlowLogic`` subclass itself:

-  * ``@InitiatingFlow`` means that this flow is part of a flow pair and that it triggers the other side to run the the counterpart flow (which in our case is the ``IOUFlowResponder`` defined below).
+  * ``@InitiatingFlow`` means that this flow is part of a flow pair and that it triggers the other side to run the counterpart flow (which in our case is the ``IOUFlowResponder`` defined below).
   * ``@StartableByRPC`` allows the node owner to start this flow via an RPC call